Curated by Alyson Baker and Candice Madey

 I am dreaming of the trees that devote themselves to an unending search for aerial balance...Such is the life of a fig tree, like a poet’s: the search for light and the difficulty of remaining in it.
 There are apple trees that prefer the beauty of their fruit to the maintenance of their balance and so they break.
 They are mad.

 —Francis Jammes, Pensées des Jardins (Paris, 1906)

-Madness in Vegetables cites the playful title of a poem by Francis Jammes, a French writer born in 1868 who is best known for his turn from the fashionable 19th c.
+The title of the exhibition, Madness in Vegetables, cites the playful title of a poem by Francis Jammes, a French writer born in 1868 who is best known for his turn from the fashionable 19th c.
 Symbolist movement, instead drawing inspiration from the natural world and a rustic life far from the decadent center of Parisian literary circles.

 Jammes locates the vertical nature of the tree as a site for the imagination, connecting us to the mystery of the subterranean earth where roots converge and pulse with energy, and the determined ascent towards air and light.
 Madness in Vegetables, the exhibition, explores otherworldly entanglements with vegetal life, and the endless potential for imagination that is found in the darkness of the underbrush and lightness of the overstory.

 Elisa Lendvay, Green Orbits (Snake Plant), 2017, steel, paper pulp and clay, bamboo, aluminum, felt, wire, acrylic paint, marble dust, courtesy the artist

 The Hudson Valley Artists exhibition is open to all emerging and mid-career artists with an active art practice in Columbia, Dutchess, Greene, Orange, Putnam, Rockland, Sullivan, Ulster, and Westchester counties.
 This year, artists were invited to submit fine art or craft that engages with natural themes, encouraging work made from locally sourced materials.